 If a non-road mobile machine is placed on the market during the transition period, with a transition engine installed, the OEMs shall indicate the date of production (month and year) of such machine as part of the marking.
-This requirement could be satisfied by either including the month of production in the normal statutory plate of the machine or alternatively by the addition of a separate plate or label that has a statement such as: Machine production date: MM/YYYY
+This requirement could be satisfied by either including the month of production together with the year of production in the normal statutory plate of the machine or alternatively by the addition of a separate plate or label that states both the month and year of production.
+The format of the marking is not specified by the Regulation.
+As an example the following statement would satisfy this requirement: Machine production date: MM/YYYY